 - Bake another 10-15 minutes, until well browned and firm.

 - In the meantime, make the tahini sauce.
 Mix the tahini, lemon juice, 2 tablespoons of water and a dash of salt and pepper in a small bowl.
-Add an additional tablespoon of water, if needed, to get it to a drizzling consistency.
+Add additional water, a tablespoon at a time, if needed, to get the sauce to a drizzling consistency.
 (It will depend on the thickness of your tahini.)

 - Serve in the pitas with the tahini sauce, and enjoy!